Thomahawkuru/Realsense-Surround-Tracking/README.md

 }
 ```

 Each camera's extrinsic transformation matrix should be provided to align them in the 3D space.
+The configuration can be verified using `plot_cameras.py`

 ## Usage
 ### Running Object Detection